 The hidden driveway is a particular favorite among residential homeowners with lush, green lawns.
 This driveway connects paved sections near the road and home, with TRUEGRID PRO LITE residential pavers filled by grass in between.

-This gives a nice grass driveway appearance without ruts and mud and retain the permeable, water-detaining benefits of the gravel aggregate beneath.
+This gives a nice grass driveway appearance without ruts and mud and retains the permeable, water-detaining benefits of the gravel aggregate beneath.
 Stormwater and other liquids will pass right through the grass and soil just as easily as they would through uncovered gravel within your pavers.

 9. Open Up More Green Space with a Grass Driveway

-Here we have another take on the grass driveway, with this version the grass filled PRO LITE plastic pavers being bordered by the impermeable paving of your choice.
+Here we have another take on the grass driveway, with this version the grass-filled PRO LITE plastic pavers being bordered by the impermeable paving of your choice.
 This provides the same look and feel of the hidden driveway and allows you and your family more room for outdoor recreation.
 This design works exceedingly well for homes with smaller lawns in crowded neighborhoods.

 Automotive spills, stormwater, pet fluids, and more will pass right through the grass and into the soil or detention pond below.
 No ugly concrete stains or cracked asphalt.
 This can be a great option for those who park their vehicles in a garage, only using the driveway as a passageway from the road to the garage.